 When to Visit Our Vein Lab and Clinic

 Dilated blood vessels, called spider veins, are small purple or red veins that can form from a trauma when hit.
 They are smaller in size by comparison to a varicose vein, but are often more noticeable and darker because they are toward the skin’s surface.
 Women are more at risk for acquiring spider veins as they can be triggered through hormonal variations, such as hormone replacement therapy or pregnancy.
-The resulting symptoms of Charley horses, restless leg syndrome, night cramps in the arch or calf, itching, minor pains and aches.
+Symptoms of spider veins include Charley horses, restless leg syndrome, night cramps in the arch or calf, itching, minor pains and aches.
 Spider veins can be found on the chest, face (sides and on nose), legs and ankles.
 Commonly considered to be an aesthetic problem, spider veins may be an indication of serious vein disease beginning below the skin’s surface.
-The only way to tell for sure is a Venous doppler ultrasound exam.
+The only way to tell for sure is a Venous Doppler Ultrasound exam.

 These are symptoms of vein disease.
-It’s also something we can help alleviate for you.
+It’s also something we can help alleviate.
 You don’t have to live in pain.
 Our Registered Vascular Technologists (RVTs) will spend about an hour per leg mapping your veins to provide our physicians with an accurate road map to create your own personal treatment plan to treat your painful leg symptoms.

 When you have thick ropey painful varicose veins…

 Most patients varicose vein procedures are covered by insurance.
 The Doppler Ultrasound Exam is a required first step to verify Medical Necessity, and to make sure your symptoms are caused by venous reflux, which we can treat at the Advanced Vein Center.